BAK2K3/hard-drivers/README.md

 information regarding their requirements if they should wish to do so.

-Initially, a colour picker was implemented into the form, however this resulted in quite an arduous addition; considering this aspect of the engagement is essentially just a request for an initial quote, this would have added nothing to the initial enquiry and added an additional unnecessary step towards requesting a quote, and was therefore removed.
+Initially, a colour picker was implemented into the form, however this resulted in quite an arduous addition; considering this aspect of the engagement is essentially just a request for an initial quote, this would have added nothing to the initial enquiry and added an unnecessary step towards requesting a quote, and was therefore removed.
 It was also found on mobile devices that the colour picker was limited, and therefore could have easily frustrated the user.

 ### Modals